danielnuriyev/danielnuriyev.github.io/README.md

 - Best time to start preparing for bed starts with astronomical twilight
 - Put all electronics away, workout, stretch, shower, read a paper book, sit in a quiet dark place with closed eyes

-### Attitude
+### Character

 - Be relaxed, calm, quiet always no matter what.
 Just breathe out.
 This is simply a matter of habbit.
 Eventually you will be always naturally overflowing with joy.
-- Be always kind and respectful even to a stone.
+- Be respectful to everyone and everything
 - Proactively help even an insect, even if you have to deviate from your current activity.
-- Be respectful

-[TO CONTINUE]
+Tranquility, respect and helpfulness are the basic character traits.

 ### Mind